-The SEC released its Fiscal Year 2017 Annual Report (the “Report”) to Congress on the Dodd-Frank Whistleblower Program on November 16, 2017.
-The Report analyzes the tips received over the last twelve months by the SEC’s Office of the Whistleblower (“OWB”), provides additional information about the whistleblower awards to date, and discusses the OWB’s efforts to combat retaliation and other actions that muzzle whistleblowers.
+The SEC’s Office of the Whistleblower (“OWB”) released its Fiscal Year 2019 Annual Report (the “Report”) to Congress on the Dodd-Frank Whistleblower Program on November 15, 2019.
+The Report analyzes the tips received over the last twelve months by the OWB, provides additional information about the whistleblower awards to date, and discusses the OWB’s efforts to combat retaliation and other actions that muzzle whistleblowers.
+To date, the SEC has recovered over $2 billion in total monetary sanctions from its enforcement actions arising from whistleblower tips, including more than $1 billion in disgorgement of ill-gotten gains and interests, and it has or is scheduled to return almost $500 million to harmed investors.

-The OWB reported a modest increase in the number of whistleblower tips and complaints that it received in 2016–4,484 tips in 2017 compared to 4,218 tips in 2016.
-Overall, the 2017 whistleblower tips were similar in number and type of whistleblower tips reported in 2016.
-The most common types of allegations in 2017 were Corporate Disclosure and Financials (21%), Offering Fraud (17%), and Manipulation (10%).
+The OWB reported a minor decrease in the number of whistleblower tips and complaints that it received in 2019–5,212 tips in 2019 compared to 5,282 tips in 2018.
+This was the second largest number of whistleblower tips the Commission has received in a fiscal year.
+Overall, the most common types of allegations in 2019 were Corporate Disclosure and Financials (21%), Offering Fraud (13%), and Manipulation (10%).
+The SEC also added Cryptocurrency to the TCR System as an allegation type in the fourth quarter of FY2018, and almost 6% of the tips received related to this allegation.
 Most whistleblowers, however, selected “Other” when asked to describe their allegations.

-The OWB received whistleblower tips and complaints from all 50 states, the District of Columbia, and Puerto Rico.
-Domestically, the largest number of whistleblower complaints and tips were from California (500), New York (438), Texas (250), Florida (229), and New Jersey (175).
-Additionally, the OWB received whistleblower tips from individuals located in 72 foreign countries.
-Of these, the countries from which the largest number of tips originated were the United Kingdom (84), Canada (73), Australia (48), and the People’s Republic of China (39), with Belgium, Chile, Germany, Hong Kong, India, Ireland, Mexico, Russia, South Africa, South Korea, Spain, and Switzerland being other countries from which the SEC received more than 10 tips.
+The OWB received whistleblower tips and complaints from 49 states (all except Wyoming), the District of Columbia, Puerto Rico, and the Virgin Islands.
+Domestically, the largest number of whistleblower complaints and tips were from California (546), Pennsylvania (332), New York (290), Texas (245), and Florida (241).
+Additionally, the OWB received whistleblower tips from individuals located in 70 foreign countries.
+Noticeably, there was a large drop in the number of international whistleblower tips in 2019—479 tips in 2019 compared to 651 tips in 2018—which is a roughly 26% decrease.
+The countries from which the largest number of tips originated internationally were Canada (71), Germany (44), the United Kingdom (44), the People’s Republic of China (32), and Australia (28), with Brazil, Chile, Hong Kong, India, the Netherlands, Russia, and South Africa being other countries from which the SEC received more than 10 tips.

 Profiles of Bounty Recipients

-The Report states that 55% of award recipients were current or former employees of the company about which they reported violations.
-Of those, approximately 83% either raised their concerns internally first or knew that the company was otherwise aware of the issues before they reported the violations to the SEC.
+The Report states that 69% of award recipients were current or former insiders of the company about which they reported violations.
+Of those, approximately 85% either raised their concerns internally first or knew that the company was otherwise aware of the issues before they reported the violations to the SEC.
 The award recipients who were not current or former employees obtained their information either because they were (1) victims of the fraud, (2) professionals in a related industry, or (3) had a personal relationship with the alleged wrongdoer.
-Nearly 46% of award recipients did not have counsel when they initially submitted their tips to the agency, and approximately 19% of award recipients submitted their anonymous tips to the SEC.

 Additional OWB Priorities